juancarlosqr/100-days-of-code/r1-log.md

   - There is no ```switch``` statement in Python.
 You can use an ```if..elif..else``` statement to do the same thing (and in some cases, use a [dictionary](https://python.swaroopch.com/data_structures.html#dictionary) to do it quickly)
   - ```while``` and ```for``` statements can have an optional ```else``` clause
   - If there is an ```else``` clause for a ```while``` or ```for``` loop, it is always executed unless you break out of the loop with a ```break``` statement
+- Iterable, Iterators and Generators
+  - Iterable is a "sequence" of data
+  - Iterator protocol is implemented whenever you iterate over a sequence of data
+  - Generators are functions used to create iterators, so that it can be used in the for loop
+  - Generators provide a convenient way to implement the iterator protocol
+  - Generator is an iterable created using a function with a yield statement
+  - The main advantage of generator over a list is that it take much less memory
 - Functions
   - Every function in Python returns `None` unless we return something different
   - The `pass` statement is used in Python to indicate an empty block of statements